cutlets14/master_gardener/fall_2022/flower_herb_garden_plant_list.md

 * Must take into the size of the fully-grown plant - both width and height - in determining how many plans are needed

 ### What's a gnome?
-* A mythological creature and dimunitive spirit in Renaissance magic and alchemy first introduced by Paracelsus (Swiss physician, alchemist, lay theologian, and philosopher of German renaissance).
+* A mythological creature and diminutive spirit in Renaissance magic and alchemy first introduced by Paracelsus (Swiss physician, alchemist, lay theologian, and philosopher of German renaissance).
 * A small humanoid creature that lives underground.

 ### Potential themes